-Tax--exempt properties are excluded from the above figures.
-In FY15, such exemptions for real property owned by Federal, State, County, and other governmental units, and certain non-profit organizations totaled \$18.7 billion at the beginning of the fiscal year based on data from the State Department of Assessments and Taxation.
-Tax-exempt real property constitutes 9.4 percent of the total assessable base.
+Tax-exempt properties are excluded from the above figures.
+In FY16, such exemptions for real property owned by Federal, State, County, and other governmental units, and certain non-profit organizations totaled nearly 21,000 accounts at the beginning of the fiscal year based on data from the State Department of Assessments and Taxation.
+Tax-exempt real property constitutes 6.1 percent of the total number of accounts for the real property assessable base.
 The SDAT grants exemptions from property taxes, pursuant to State law.
 The ratio of total assessed value to total full market value is based on studies conducted by the SDAT.